curl/curl/docs/ECH.md

 command.

-With the above build, I still need to set ``LD_LIBRARY_PATH`` to run the built version of curl in my development environment (ubuntu 23.10).
+With the above build, I still need to set ``LD_LIBRARY_PATH`` to run the built version of curl in my development environment (Ubuntu 23.10).

 ## Building with cmake